wwarodom/scrap_extract/readme.md

-#Web scrapping for NLP
+# Web scrapping for NLP
-Web scrapping for NLP on python-2.7
+Web scrapping for NLP on python-2.7 export data to MS Excel

 ## Pre-Requirement
 ```python